shrutisurya108/Hash-AIScholar/README.md

 3. In terminal, run command: "streamlit run main.py" For the purpose of testing, we have used a 1 page PDF about LLMs and a transcript of a 1 min video about LLMs.

+You can find the sample files we used, and the screenshots of the content generated in dir 'usage-example'

 ---

 ## 📦 Installation